cramd-greenfield/safetree/README.md

 ### What software is required to run

-> NPM was used to installed the necessary dependencies for this project.
+- NPM was used to installed the necessary dependencies for this project.

-<li> NPM
+> npm
-<li> Node 20.12.2
+> node 20.12.2

-> The Database was built using MySql and the Sequelize ORM.
+- The Database was built using MySql and the Sequelize ORM.

-<li> MySql
+> MySql
-<li> Sequelize
+> Sequelize

-> The Client side was created with React hooks
+- The Client side was created with React hooks

-<li> React
+> React
-<li> React-router
+> React-router
-<li> React-dom
+> React-dom
-<li> React-router-dom
+> React-router-dom

-> Axios was used to communicate with the Server from our Client side.
+- Axios was used to communicate with the Server from our Client side.

-<li> Axios
+> Axios

-> Express on the Server side to handle all request handling
+- Express on the Server side to handle all request handling

-<li> Express
+> Express
-<li> Express-session
+> Express-session

-> For errors and specific syntax rules we utilized ESLint with Airbnb rules.
+- For linting we utilized ESLint with Airbnb rules.

-<li> ESLint (Airbnb Rules)
+> ESLint (Airbnb Rules)

-> Transpiling was performed from Babel plugins to create compatible code for older browsers.
+- Transpiling was performed from Babel plugins to create compatible code for older browsers.

-<li>@babel/core
+> @babel/core
-<li>@babel/preset-env
+> @babel/preset-env
-<li>@babel/preset-react
+> @babel/preset-react
-<li>babel-loader
+> babel-loader

-> Bundling for optimization performed by Webpack
+- Bundling for optimization performed by Webpack

-<li> Webpack
+> Webpack
-<li> Webpack-cli
+> Webpack-cli
-<li> Webpack-dev-server
+> Webpack-dev-server

-> The Prettier formatter to maintain clean code for all developers involved
+- The Prettier formatter to maintain clean code for all developers involved

-<li> Prettier
+> Prettier

-> Styling created using Material UI and emotion
+- Styling created using Material UI and emotion

-<li>@emotion/react
+> @emotion/react
-<li>@emotion/styled
+> @emotion/styled
-<li>mui/material
+> mui/material

-> Lastly for Authentication was performed with the use of Passport and the Google Strategy
+- Lastly for Authentication was performed with the use of Passport and the Google Strategy

-<li> Passport
+> Passport
-<li> Passport-google-oauth20
+> Passport-google-oauth20

 ### What commands to use to Start

 1: **Start MySql** server/service\
 <ins>MAC - Homebrew</ins>\
-mysql.server start
+> mysql.server start

 <ins>Windows/WSL</ins>\
-sudo service mysql start
+> sudo service mysql start

 2: **npm start**: Start the server utilizing _Nodemon_ (1 terminal sustained)